 Very good bass range performance.
 The response is virtually flat across the bass range, but consistently over our target by more than 2dB.
 This makes the bass of these headphones slightly heavy and boomy.

-Good mid range performance.
+Good mid range performance for the Sony WH 1000XM2.
 Low-mid is flat but with a negligible tilt.
 The bump in high-mid brings and vocals/leads slightly to the front of the mix.

 Very good treble range performance.
 The response is very consistent and nearly flat up to 10KHz.